wafa116/portfolio-business-intelligence-analyst/README.md

 <u><strong>Tools:</strong></u> Excel, Microsoft Word Office, PowerPoint, SQL.

 ### Project 4: Collect data in compliance with GDPR standards

+##### Description:
+Dev’Immediat's business involves commercial prospecting and generating profit from the sale of contracts.

+##### Tasks performed:

+* Issue recommendations on the management rules to be implemented immediately on CRM data to comply with RGPD,
+* Perform a data extraction from the CRM in CSV format, ensuring that it is fully anonymized.
+* Document all data modification steps in a report demonstrating adherence to quality processes in data collection, preparation, and the drafting of recommendations.

+<u><strong>Tools:</strong></u> Excel, Microsoft Word Office, PowerPoint, SQLite.

 ### Project 5: Query a database with SQL to track customer satisfaction
 ### Project 6:  Optimize stock management for a store by cleaning its data
 ### Project 7: Create a dynamic dashboard with Power BI to visualize project progress